 Kinross Fort Knox made a generous donation in FY-18 to cover all costs associated with F.A.C.E. school performances, allowing for a reduced ticket fee per student.
 Thank you Kinross Fort Knox for supporting the performing arts and arts education in Fairbanks!

-Fairbanks Arts Association’s annual festival celebrates the artistic talents of students with special needs.
+This Fairbanks Arts festival celebrates the artistic talents of students with special needs.
 Students can participate in numerous artistic activities in a range of disciplines.
 Activities at past festivals have included: mask construction, shadow puppet theater, collage, face painting, dance and more.
 In addition to these hands-on activities, students are treated to a performance by a local musician or dance group.
 Community partners for the festival in the past have included FNSBSD Art Center, Fairbanks Children’s Museum, National Parks Service, Mt.
 McKinley Bank, and UAF Museum of the North.

 For inquiries regarding Arts in Education programs, to participate with your students or to sign up as a volunteer, contact firstname.lastname@example.org